Richard Acosta, “West Texas Tree at Sunset” (2022)

-We are proud to welcome Cody Rex Chamberlain from Utah as the featured artist for our last quarterly exhibit of 2022.
-His work is on display from October 6 to November 28, 2022.
+We are proud to welcome Richard Acosta, Rebecca L. Dodge and Michael Richardson as featured artist for our second quarterly exhibit of 2023.
+Their work is on display from March 23 to May 7, 2023.

-If you are interested in seeing or purchasing pieces by this artist, please visit his website at https://codyrexchamberlain.art to view more of his work.
+If you are interested in seeing or purchasing his work, contact Richard at firstname.lastname@example.org

-Exhibits are open to the public Monday through Friday during operating hours, and on Saturdays and Sundays by appointment only.
+Exhibits are open to the public Monday through Friday during operating hours, and on Saturday and Sunday by appointment only.
 To learn more, please contact the Arts Council of Midland at (432) 687-1149 or email@example.com